Banging Toolbox

 The speed can be set from 0 to 2,600 strokes per minute, so you could make smooth cuts in a variety of materials.

-There are also three orbital settings for added versatility.
+There are three orbital settings for added versatility.
 This model easily rivals the best Bosch jigsaws at a significantly lower price.

 #1 Best barrel grip cordless jigsaw

-But for most applications I recommend the cordless tool hands down, the power button is located in a better spot, compared to the Makita barrel-grip and the Festool base plate can be changed with a quick-release rather than relying on a hex key.
+But for most applications, I recommend the cordless tool hands down, the power button is located in a better spot, compared to the Makita barrel-grip and the Festool base plate can be changed with a quick-release rather than relying on a hex key.

-The Festool 574716 CARVEX boasts of a carbide guidance system that combines triple-blade reinforcement with a solid support rod.
+The Festool 574716 CARVEX boasts a carbide guidance system that combines triple-blade reinforcement with a solid support rod.

 This gives you enough versatility to handle different jobs with a single tool.

-I also liked the addition of a 4-LED stroboscopic light that illuminates the cut line and keeps it perfectly aligned with the blade.
+I liked the addition of a 4-LED stroboscopic light that illuminates the cut line and keeps it perfectly aligned with the blade.
 I find that this feature lets me do precise cuts with fewer errors.

 #1 Best small 12v cordless jigsaw